vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-one-leg-toes-with-eyes-open-with-history.md

 ## Protocol

 The protocol is to stand on the toes of one leg with eyes open for as long as possible.
-It's okay to do multiple tries and record them all.
-Tries that immediately abort (in less than 2 seconds) can be skipped, but if I abort more than three tries successively I should document this.
+I can do multiple tries and record the best try, though in some cases I might record the best two or three tries.

-I should do up to five tries on each leg.
+I should generally do up to five tries on each leg.
 I can stop if I hit the threshold of 25 seconds on any try.

 ## Triggers for overall exercise